ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 ## Considerations when you add and remove hosts and clusters
 {: #managing-entrust-cc-consider-addremove-hostsclusters}

-When you add and remove hosts and clusters to your instance, VMware Solutions does not manage the Entrust CloudControl inventory and credentials for you.
-IBM Cloud assumes that you take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.
+When you add and remove hosts and clusters to your instance, VMware Solutions does not manage the Entrust CloudControl inventory and credentials for you. {{site.data.keyword.cloud_notm}} assumes that you take steps to lock {{site.data.keyword.cloud_notm}} automation from having access to your Entrust CloudControl deployment.

 ## Procedure to find the firewall and SNAT rules defined (NSX-T only)
 {: #managing-entrust-cc-proc-find-firewall-nsxt}